 When hands-on skill meets generous funding, a really good plan becomes reality.
 Watch what a motivated team can do on a fine spring day at the Bio Reserve with 32 solar panels and a sturdy ladder.

-Students taking Introduction to the Science of Biology, and Animal Behavior frequently meet their labs at the Bio Reserve to conduct field experiments.
-Other courses, such as Plant Ecology and Entomology, have used the Reserve as a base of operations for the entire semester.
-Students in Environmental Studies and Geology also utilize the Reserve to learn about field techniques, land management.
+Students taking Introduction to the Science of Biology & Animal Behavior frequently conduct field experiments at the Reserve.
+Other courses, such as Plant Ecology & Entomology, use the Reserve as a semester-long base of operations.
+Students in Environmental Studies and Geosciences also utilize the Reserve to learn about field techniques and land management.

 Denison's Biological Reserve was established by the Board of Trustees in 1966 through the efforts of Professor Robert Alrutz, who served as director until his retirement in 1990.
 The Reserve encompasses 350 acres in three contiguous sections that are within easy walking distance of campus.
 Approximately 75% of the acreage is beech-maple/mixed mesophytic forest interspersed with old orchards and former plantations of pine, spruce, sugar maple and yellow poplar.
 Late successional habitats are characteristic of those disturbed by grazing over 50 years ago.
 In the Alrutz Section, three former agricultural fields are maintained in various stages of succession by seasonal mowing.
 Clay Run, along with four ponds and seven natural springs provide habitat for aquatic organisms.
 The Reserve provides refuge for numerous amphibians, turtles, snakes, bats, rodents, flying squirrels, white-tailed deer, red fox, and over one hundred species of birds.